 If you need a balance between top quality customer service and great cash-back rewards program, the American Express Cash Magnet is one option.
 The card isn’t at the top of the American Express food chain, but it’s balance transfer options are perfect for getting your debt in order.

 The 0% introductory APR period lasts for 15 months for purchases and balance transfers.
-After that, there is a variable APR.
+After that, a variable APR is ranging between 12.99 and 23.99 percent.

 There’s no annual fee and a 0% fee to use the Plan It feature, which splits up substantial charges into smaller increments to help you pay down your debt faster.